TenderResilientHeart/luluyan/README.md

 ---

-## Contact me if you need Data Science Expertise & Interdisciplinarity Skills in Data Science Consulting Projects or Leadership Roles
+## Contact me if you need Data Science Expertise & Interdisciplinarity Skills in Consulting Projects or DS-Based Leadership Roles

 Kkill highlights: